samalbertson3/isDog/README.md

 The front end functions -> built primarily by Ellie allow the user access to functionality in a way that makes sense to the user

 The testing suite -> built primarily by Dani ensures that everything is working as it should

+# Image Guidelines

+Please use the following guidelines for user images to ensure maximum accuracy.
+- .png or .jpg filetype only
+- images should be square (1:1 aspect ratio).
+Non-square images will be cropped/resized
+- Only one target per image for maximum effectiveness.
+Target should be approximately centered in image.